kakalakola/RetroDev/SEGA/32X/README.md

  - ASM68K for the final ROM, which includes 68000 code, Z80 binary and SH2 binary files

 Project listing:
- - 32X Init - Deals with introductory stuff.
+ - 32X Init - Deals with introductory stuff